Superalgos/Superalgos/README.md

 When a sell order fills, a red triangle is plotted over the charts.

-> **TEMPORARY LIMITATION**: The simulation layers do not currently reflect the actual live trades, but the simulated ones.
+> **TEMPORARY LIMITATION**: When live-trading, the simulation layers do not currently reflect the actual live trades, but the simulated ones.

 ## Execution Limitations

 At the current stage of development, users have no control whatsoever over the execution of orders.

 The way execution works at this stage is quite basic: once conditions are met for taking a position, or once a take profit or stop target is hit, **one single market order is placed at the exchange**.